rintukutum/fall-2014-public/README.md

 * Week 12: No lecture (Holiday)
   *  Lab: Working on the project.
 Help with Naive Bayes https://github.com/ucb-stat-157/fall-2014-public/tree/master/naive_bayes

 * Week 13-15: Data structures and databases.
 An introduction to databases using SQLite.
 Students make 5 minute presentations.
-Code review and reproducibility review.
-Ipython, pandas and numpy.
+Code review and reproducibility review. (?Ipython, pandas and numpy).
 Mini lectures on statistical and computational tools needed to complete the project.
   * HW 11: Queries using SQLite and the chinook database (http://chinookdatabase.codeplex.com/downloads/get/557773/).